Tag Archives: carbon fibers

 I have found that especially in the wonderful Spyderco Sprig full flat ground knives can be really efficient on hard wood.

-(Yes when it’s written in green: it is a link !! and I have tested them here.)
+(BTW when the writing appears in green: it is a link !! and I have tested them here.)

-The Sprig was a impressive tool in term of pure geometry.
-Designed as a hunting fishing knife, it was a wood eater, a real beaver of a knife, cutting deep and with ease.
+The Sprig was an impressive tool in terms of pure geometry.
+Designed as a hunting and fishing knife, it was a real wood eater — a beaver of a blade, cutting deep and effortlessly.

 Guess what?
-It the same profile on the Proficient especially after some convexing which should be arriving sooner than later and will be in a second article.
+The Proficient shares the same profile, especially after a bit of convexing — which I’ll be covering soon in a second article.

 So what do we got ?
 Imagine the plateforme of the Bushcrafter (link) a solid companion, a reliable 4×4 and you just turn it into some Urus from Lamborghini: stellar alloy and lighter tougher handle.

-Article written by Nemo Sandman – Edited the 12th of December 2022.
+Article written by Nemo Sandman – Edited on November 5th, 2025.

 All rights (pictures and text) reserved.